AaltoSciComp/scicomp-docs/training/scip/kickstart-2023.rst

 Kickstart is a three × half day course for researchers to get started with high-performance computing (HPC) clusters.
-**The first day serves as a guide to your career:** a map to the types of resources that are available and skills you may need in your career, so that you can be prepared when you need more in the future.
+**The first day serves as a guide to skills you need in your career:** a map to the types of resources that are available and skills you may need in your career, so that you can be prepared when you need more in the future.
 This part is especially suitable to new researchers or students trying to